How to ‘Stay Safe’ at The David Hall (For events after Monday 19 July 2021)

 Obviously, these have been extraordinary times, so as we are reopening, we are taking some extraordinary measures to keep you safe and to protect our staff, artists and volunteers.
 We see this as a partnership with you, our friends and our community, to try to keep everyone safe from the risk of COVID infection.
 There are some things we have done, some changes we will make to how we operate, and some things that you can do to help us.
 We have tried to avoid rules and restrictions and to find ways we can all work together on this to deliver fantastic, memorable and safe events.

 COVID-19: If you have any signs of illness, you should not be attending.

-If you have a ticket for the event, please use the side entrance on Roundwell Street.
-A steward will take your name and check the box office list.
-If you want to speak to box office staff or to purchase a ticket on arrival, please use the front entrance on St James’s Street.
+Arrival: Please use the front entrance on St James Street, A steward will take your name and check the box office list.
+If you want to speak to box office staff or to purchase a ticket on arrival, please use create a separate queue.

 For the safety and re-assurance of all, we are recommending that customers wear a face covering whilst visiting The David Hall.
 This is not mandatory and will be a personal choice for everyone in the building.
 Hand sanitising stations will be kept in the venue and we recommend that customers make regular use of them during the visit.